LordEvron/Rpi-Fan-Contoller/Readme.md

 General:
 -  Q.The fan does not spin.. why?
 - - A. Check that the python process is running.
 If is not than probably does not have the correct permissions.
 Alternatively, try to launch the python script manually and look at the log.
 If the process is ok, then check your fan wiring, and make sure that is connected to the right pins.
+- Q.Can I connect the FAN direclty on the RPI Pins?
+- - A. No. From RPI GPIO you can draw maximum of 16mA per pin with the total current from all pins not exceeding 50mA!
+Your Fan Is probably exceeding that value, burning your pinout controlller.
+So Use a Transistor to pilot the Fan instead, and then use the RPI PIN to pilot the base of that transistor.
+There are many guide on how to do that online!

 ##### GLORY to the Great Evron Empire